msedki/Yolov8_count_class/README.md

     pip install -r requirements.txt

-Usage
+# Usage

-To run the region counter:
+ To run the region counter for a specific class exemple Number 2 :

     Set up your environment with the necessary dependencies.
     Execute the script with the desired parameters.
 For example:

-    css

     python yolov8class.py --weights yolov8n.pt --view-img --class-id 2

-Command Line Arguments
+# Command Line Arguments

     --weights: Path to the model weights file (default: 'yolov8n.pt').
     --view-img: Flag to display the output window.